eggchop/Spending-Tracker_Solo-Project/README.md

 # Spending Tracker (1-week Solo Project)

-This is the brief I chose at CodeClan for my solo project.
+I chose this brief at CodeClan as my solo project.

 ## Brief
 Build an app that allows a user to track their spending.